karthikiyengar/portfolio/_posts/why-i-quit-whatsapp.md

 ## Why is Telegram/Signal/Matrix better?

-Signal is not for profit and the ideal alternative.
-It runs on donations and cannot be bought by a company.
+Signal is not for profit and end-to-end encrypted, even for [group chats](https://signal.org/blog/private-groups/).
+It runs on donations and cannot be bought by other companies.

 Telegram is a good middle ground because people are more willing to switch to it, and it has a decent track record.
 I will allow the guy who funds it to defend himself, [here you go](https://t.me/durov/145).

-There's some amazing work being done with the [Matrix](https://matrix.org/faq/) protocol and something like [Element](https://element.io/) is a fairly decent E2EE replacement for something like Slack.
+You might want to consider a [Matrix](https://matrix.org/faq/) client if you're looking for a Discord/Slack alternative.

 They're all open-source, meaning the their code is public and verifable.
-(Note: Telegram's servers are not open-source, but have been independently audited many times)
+(Note: Telegram's servers are not open-source, but have been independently audited)

 Also, just take a look at [this](https://9to5mac.com/2021/01/04/app-privacy-labels-messaging-apps/).